RRCummins/Notes_and_Snippets/Storage.md

 ### Notes
 - Enity - in CoreData is just like a Class in Codable, it is also like a Table of data.
 - NSPersistantContainer - This is your CoreData DB.
 It is acutally a SQLite DB.
+Can be another type of DB like XML, etc.
--
+- Context  - Is a temporary area where you can put your data until you are ready to save it.
+Also known as a scratch pad.

 ### Codegen Options
 - None - Hardest method, this creates no linking code